CHARLESTON AT HER PINNACLE

 1784

-June 25 -- The Hebrew Benevolent Society of Charleston, the oldest Jewish charitable society in the United States, is founded.
+June 25 -- The Hebrew Benevolent Society of Charleston, the oldest Jewish charitable society in the United States, was founded, the oldest Jewish charitable society in the United States. .

 Nov.
 18 -- The Charleston City Gazette announced that the city was going to begin selling lots on what today we know as East Battery.